andrewgull/HeteroR/README.md

 After the main pipeline has finished, you can run the three R notebooks (but not necessarily all of them):

-1. to generate features table: `notebooks/modelling/features.qmd` (it is already available in `notebooks/modelling/data/features_strain.csv`)
+1. to generate features table: `notebooks/modelling/features.qmd` (also, a pre-compiled table is available here `notebooks/modelling/data/features_strain.csv`)
-2. for exploratory data anlysis: `notebooks/modelling/EDA.qmd`
+2. for exploratory data anlysis: `notebooks/modelling/EDA.qmd` (pre-compiled HTML file is available here `notebooks/modelling/EDA.html.gz`)
-3. to run training and validation:`notebooks/modelling/training_and_validation.Rmd`
+3. to run training and validation:`notebooks/modelling/training_and_validation.Rmd` (pre-compiled HTML file is available here `notebooks/modelling/training_and_validation.html.gz`)
-4. for comparison and analysis of the models: `notebooks/modelling/models_analysis.Rmd`
+4. for comparison and analysis of the models: `notebooks/modelling/models_analysis.Rmd` (pre-compiled HTML file is available here `notebooks/modelling/models_analysis.html.gz`)

 To ensure that you use the same versions of R packages as were used in these notebooks, install *renv* package and run `renv::restore()` ([here](https://rstudio.github.io/renv/index.html) you can find *renv* documentation).